By rewarding customers according to their personal tastes, Showmars increased average check size per visit by 37%.

 Loyalty Rewards Multiply Customer Engagement 10X

-Once customers signed up to the Showmars program, they immediately spent 7% more than average.
+Once customers signed up for the Showmars program, they immediately spent 7% more than average.
 Incentives effectively changed behavior.
 As customers continued in the program, their spending continued to increase.
 Once Showmars customers started visiting multiple times, their average check size increased by another 30%.
 When customers redeemed their rewards, they spent 70% higher than average.
 This level of spending both covered the cost of the rewards and drove incremental revenue.
 David attributes this success to customer appreciation.
-Customers repond positively when they know they are appreciated.
+Customers respond positively when they know they are appreciated.
 A strong loyalty program allows Showmars to do just that.
 To read more about this Showmars case study, check out the article on DMNews, or the interview published to Loyalty360.
-Need help evaluating loyalty programs?
-View our step-by-step guide.
-Any other questions?
-Please let us know.